Pets

 A pet fee is a one-time payment charged right before tenants move in that allows the pet to stay in the rental.
 A pet fee is non-refundable.

 Think of a pet fee as the price of admission for a pet to be on your property.
-Do your research on what is typical for your area and type of property.
+Do your research on what is typical for your area and type of property before deciding to charge pet fees.
 Pet fees are typically anywhere from $100 to $300, but research will help you get more specific.

 Pet Deposit

-A pet deposit is a one-time, refundable charge to protect against any damage caused by a pet, like soiled carpet or scratched flooring.
+Unlike pet fees, a pet deposit is a one-time, refundable charge to protect against any damage caused by a pet, like soiled carpet or scratched flooring.
 If a tenant’s pet causes damage, prepare an itemized list of repair costs to detail why you are keeping all or part of the pet deposit.
 As with other deposits, if the pet didn’t cause damage, you must return their pet deposit in full.
+Tenants are often more motivated by this option due to the pet deposits refundable nature; they will get their money back if their pet is well-trained and damages are minimal.
+Landlords often have separate pet deposits, different from a traditional security deposit.

 As mentioned earlier, laws sometimes vary by location, so bear those differences in mind.
-In Seattle, for example, landlords may charge up to 25% of one month’s rent for a pet deposit, in addition to the security deposit and other fees.
-So, if we’re talking about a $2,000 apartment in Seattle, then the maximum pet deposit you could charge would be $500.
+In Seattle, for example, landlords may charge up to 25% of one month’s rent for pet deposits, in addition to the security deposit and other fees.
+So, if we’re talking about a $2,000 apartment in Seattle, then the maximum separate pet deposit you could charge would be $500.

 Also, keep in mind that service animals and support animals aren’t considered pets, per fair housing laws.
 This means that you cannot charge upfront pet-related fees based on a tenant’s use of a service animal, even if you adhere to a “no-pets policy.”